 The foresight of the Collier family in planning this building is impressive.
 It was at one time a two storey structure and may have initially only been just a single floor, but by the 1940's it consisted of four floors with an extension on the roof as well.
 The base structure must have been planned with potential expansion in mind from its inception.

-In 1966 AMC went bankrupt and were taken over by Manganese Bronze Holdings (who already owned two-stroke engine manufacturer Villiers) and formed Norton-Villiers Ltd to oversee operations.
+In 1966 AMC went bankrupt and was taken over by Manganese Bronze Holdings (who already owned two-stroke engine manufacturer Villiers) and formed Norton-Villiers Ltd to oversee operations.

 This company then formed a sub-division called 'Norton Matchless Ltd' to market the remaining models.